Jump start by clicking on the GIFs or follow the Blue brick road into a portfolio of cultural hybrid art teacher.

 Yves Klein Blue

 This small, but important example shows how systems of mental concepts can differ.
 And that is okay.
 It should open up the mind.
 Give and hold space to let someone to tell.
-Don’t ask too questions.
+Ask questions, but leave room for the other to tell.
+Listen to stories that might be alien to your ears, but are as valuable as the stories of western perspective focussed people.

 Illustration + GIF, Style Decoder GIF, 2012 © KESHA FELIPA